code-for-venezuela/2019-april-codeathon/challenges/MPV-INF/README.md

 Dr. Julio Castro and his team have been conducting surveys in hospitals nationwide to keep track of where specific medications are most needed.
 They have also been collecting a database of more than 1 million tweets that contain medical supply requests, emergency data, and other indicators.

-They believe this data, combined, may be used with to make with the following purposes:
+They believe this data, combined, may be used to make with the following purposes:

 1. Make informed decisions on where to deploy limited quantities of specific medications brought as humanitarian aid.
 2. Detect disease outbreaks in real-time, these reports would otherwise take weeks to go through the official channels making it really hard to react to the outbreaks costing many lives in the process.